RackMC/rackDocs/blog/2026-3-16-landsplaytest3/index.md

 - This may be added during the beta for testing, but may or may not make it into the full release
 #### Discord Bridge
 - We may add a minecraft to discord chat bridge for players who are not online to chat through discord
-#### Bluemap
-- An interactive map of the entire lands server
-- This is one that is almost ready, but not quite there

 ## Creative
 ### New Features